zwave-js/zwave-js-ui/docs/usage/setup.md

 # Setup

 To configure ZWavejs2Mqtt, you must access it via your web browser at <http://localhost:8091> on the machine on which it was run, or at the IP address of your remote installation on port 8091.

-## Quick Start

-At the most basic, you must confiugre Z-Wave -> Serial Port and you should:

-- Add Network Security Keys - Z-Wave -> Security Keys (S0 Legacy, S2  Unauthenticated, S2 Authenticated, and S2 Access Control)
-- Enable Z-Wave JS Logging - Z-Wave -> Log Enabled (elect a Log Level)
-- Enable ZWavejs2Mqtt Logging (if using MQTT) - General -> Log Enabled (elect a Log Level)
-- Disable MQTT Gateway (if not using MQTT) - On the Settings Page
-- Configure Home Assistant (if using Home Assistant) - Home Assistant -> WS Server
-- Enable Statistics (please!) - Z-Wave -> Enable Statistics

 ## General

 - **Auth**: Enable this to password protect your application.
 Default credentials are: